cvjude/Banka/README.md

 >- Push created branch `git push origin ch-my-feature`
 >- Submit a Pull Request to develop branch

+## Api Documentation
+> Access to the API endpoints are stricted based on authorization using access tokens, which is generated when a user signs in.View API documentation for all endpoints used in this app [here](https://jbankapp.herokuapp.com/swagger)

 # FAQ
 > View Frequently asked questions [here](https://github.com/cvjude/Banka/wiki)